Saturday, 23 May 2009

 Fantastic Fly II

-My neice said they look like motorcycle (with the eye-stalks as the handles)!
+My neice said it looks like a motorcycle (with the eye-stalks as the handles)!
 So maybe Mat Rempit* Fly or Hell's Angel Fly!
 I used to think of them as "hammerhead" flies.

 I hope some Dipterist (=fly scientist) would see this post and enlighten us on the identity of this fantastic insect.